Fiene-stack/browsers-product/docs/index.rst

-Current Member Reinstall Point?
-How to Get Started with New AOL Desktop Gold Product in Your Device
+Current Member Reinstall Point? — How you Get Started with New AOL Desktop Gold Product in Your Device
 ====================================================================================================

 AOL Desktop Gold is an all-in-one desktop software that combines browsing, email, and security features into a single platform.
 It is designed to provide a smooth and secure digital experience for users.